 Yes, You Should Wash Apples Before Eating Them—Here's How

-Whether you picked them yourself at a local orchard or just bought them at the supermarket, all the different types of apples are the ultimate fall treat.
-(Who doesn't love apple pie or even just a great apple salad?)
+Whether you picked them yourself at a local orchard or bought them at the supermarket, different types of apples are the ultimate fall treat.
+Who doesn't love apple pie or even just a great apple salad?
 Even if your apples look spotless and glossy, there may be dirt, bacteria, or pesticides lurking on the skin—but you can stop grime in its tracks by learning how to wash apples.

-You can brush off any visible dirt before you store apples, but it doesn't make sense to really wash them until you're ready to eat or cook with them.
+You can brush off visible dirt before you store apples, but it doesn't make sense to wash them until you're ready to eat or cook with them.
 Cleaning apples with water can actually make them rot and decay faster—so store them as is until you're ready to take a bite or use them in apple recipes.
-Ready to wash your apples?
-Here’s how.